2knal/triptonic-ui/README.md

 - [ ] Add mode of transport to path drawing
   - "DRIVING", "BICYCLING", "WALKING", and "TRANSIT" from backend
 - [ ] Add proper types for routes instead of using any
+- [ ] Add rough total cost of the trip and per person too?
 ---

 ### Troubleshooting